MeihaoC/5610-final-project/README.md

 This application allows users to:
 - Browse and filter products by category and size.
+- Search for products by name.
 - Add products to a shopping cart.
 - Manage cart items (adjust quantity, remove items).
-- Securely checkout and place orders.
+- Securely checkout and place orders with currency conversion.
 - View and manage user profiles and order history.

 ---